SaswatD27/hugo-academic/content/authors/admin/_index.md

 Prior to this, I pursued an Integrated M.Sc.
 (BS+MS) degree at the National Institute of Science Education and Research (NISER), an off-campus centre of Homi Bhabha National Institute, India, with a major in Mathematics and a minor in Computer Science.
 I also was a student researcher at the School of Computer Sciences at NISER (2021-2023).

 Reach out to me anytime for discussing ideas, regarding opportunities and to give talks on my research.
-I'm open to research internship opportunities for the Summer of 2024 and collaborations in general!
+I'm open to research internship opportunities and collaborations in general!

 <!--- {{< icon name="download" pack="fas" >}} Download his {{< staticref "/uploads/Saswat_CV_2023_1105.pdf" "newtab" >}}CV{{< /staticref >}}. -->